mroberts1/BOOTSTRA.386/manual/index.md

 He hands me two floppy disks and says "Here's the latest source code.
 Try getting it running and come by if there's any questions."

-## Getting Lost
+### Getting Lost

-Alright, Ok, I think I know how to do this.
+Alright, OK, I think I know how to do this.
 Right..

 ```
 Enter new time: 10:00